Dominic Constantine, Prince of Löwenstein-Wertheim-Rochefort

-Dominic Constantine, Prince of Löwenstein-Wertheim-Rochefort (16 May 1762 – 18 April 1814) was the fourth and last reigning Prince of the Rochefort line of the House of Löwenstein-Wertheim.
+Dominic Constantine, Prince of Löwenstein-Wertheim-Rochefort (in the original German, Dominik Constantin, 16 May 1762 – 18 April 1814) was the fourth and last reigning Prince of the Rochefort line of the House of Löwenstein-Wertheim.

 Early life

 Dominic Constantine was born in Nancy on 16 May 1762.
 He was baptized on the same day of his birth in the parish church of San Rocco in Nancy.
 He was the third child, and first son, of Prince Theodor Alexander of Löwenstein-Wertheim-Rochefort (1722–1780), and Countess Luise of Leiningen-Dachsburg-Hartenburg (1735–1805).
 Though he was one of six children, only two reached adulthood.

 His father was the seventh and youngest son of Dominic Marquard, 3rd Prince of Löwenstein-Wertheim-Rochefort.
 His mother was a granddaughter of Johann Friedrich, Count of Leiningen-Hartenburg.

 Career

 He grew up in Strasbourg, where he also attended the military school.
 In Fulda he began a serious course of study under the supervision of a tutor, and since it was foreseeable that he would be the successor to his uncle Charles Thomas, he settled in Wertheim in 1783.